Outreach and Engagement

 In February 2010, Dionne’s short film script, Dreadful Sorry was awarded a $100,000 grant by the SC Film Commission.
 Dreadful Sorry was shot in March of 2011 on location in SC.
 Dionne served as an Associate Producer on the film and chief Accountant.
 Dreadful Sorry was an official selection in the Orlando Film Festival in 2013.

 Currently, Dionne is the faculty mentor for the MSU student organization SPOT (Spartan Public Outreach Team) that collaborates with the 4th Wall Theatre Company providing theatre residencies for students with ASD.
 She has previously been awarded an Outreach and Engagement award for her work with 4th Wall Theatre Company and an Imagine Flint Grant through the College of Arts and Letters.
+In the Spring of 2017 Dionne wrote and directed FARM!
+A MUSICAL EXPERIENCE, a musical written specifically for students with ASD, and will tour the production to classrooms in Michigan in the spring of 2018.
 Dionne also contributes to the MAEIA (Michigan Arts Education Instruction and Assessment) Project for the MI Assessment Consortium.
 She teaches in both the Theatre program and the Arts and Cultural Management program at MSU.
-Dionne is mom to son Toby, 11 and daughter Miranda, 8.
+Dionne will direct GIANTS HAVE US IN THEIR BOOKS by Jose Rivera this fall.
+Dionne is mom to son Toby, 12 and daughter Miranda, 9.